A proof of Generalized Connected Wedge Theorem: Introduction

 This inclusion is the algebraic signature of the geometric phase transition in which the HRRT surface jumps and the entanglement wedge becomes connected.
 Liu and Leutheusser identify additional operators in $\mathcal{M}_{\ew(V_1 \cup V_2)}$ — those not contained in the algebra generated by $\mathcal{M}_{\ew(V_1)}$ and $\mathcal{M}_{\ew(V_2)}$ as the fundamental resources that facilitate the non-local boundary protocols required to simulate bulk-local tasks.

-This article presents a proof of a slightly modified version of their generalized Connected Wedge Conjecture.
-During the completion of this work, we became aware of independent, concurrent work by \cite{lima2025sufficientGCWT} that addresses the same conjecture.
-Their paper introduced the alternative region $\tilde{S}_{E}$ (see definition below) and correctly identified that the non-emptiness of $\tilde{S}_{E}$—rather than $S_{E}$—is equivalent to the connected wedge condition for $\mathcal{V}_{1} \cup \mathcal{V}_{2}$ and $\mathcal{W}_{1} \cup \mathcal{W}_{2}$.
-In light of this, we have revised our proof to align with this corrected formulation, which we now establish.
+Their conjecture is as follows: \begin{conjecture} Define the generalized scattering region